AfokePeniel/hello-hnginternship/README.md

 # hello-hnginternship
-My HNGInternship Works
+My HNGInternship Works:
-This is going to be a wonderful experience
+This is going to be a wonderful experience.
-An opportunity not to be taken for granted
+An opportunity not to be taken for granted,
-My dreams are valid
+Yes,My dreams are valid!